Xilinx/graffitist/README.md

 ### Citations

-If you find our work useful for your research, please cite:
+Please consider citing our work if you find it useful for your research.

 #### Paper

 ```
-@article{alt2019,
+@article{tqt2019,
-  title={Trained Uniform Quantization for Accurate and Efficient Neural Network Inference on Fixed-Point Hardware},
+  title={Trained Quantization Thresholds for Accurate and Efficient Fixed-Point Inference of Deep Neural Networks},
-  author={Jain, Sambhav R and Gural, Albert and Wu, Michael and Dick, Chris},
+  author={Jain, Sambhav R and Gural, Albert and Wu, Michael and Dick, Chris H},
   journal={arXiv preprint arXiv:1903.08066},
   year={2019}
 }
 ```

-#### Code
+#### Framework

 ```
 @misc{graffitist2019,